 Area Documentation to be requested (or agreed equivalent) Governance: assessment of the organisation's operational status, structure, purpose and objectives Articles of Incorporation, bylaws, or other organisational documents, including registration with the relevant local charity regulator List of Board Members and Senior Management Team, including CVs Organisation structure Governance policies, specifically: Code of conduct/ethics Conflict of interest Anti-bribery Anti-money laundering Security policy Environmental policy Related party listing at last financial year end Details of any legal action, pending or resolved in the last 12 months Evidence of tax status Organisation risk framework and risk policy Financial: assessment of financial status, viability, and capacity to manage partnership funds.
 Three most recent annual reports and financial statements (audited, if available) Expenditure policies and procedures (Procurement Policy, Authority Schedule) Overview of budgeting and financial reporting processes Activities and delivery: review of the strategy, plans and performance of the organisation Brochures, reports or other materials describing the organisation and its activities.
 (Please list any commercial or political activities carried out) Strategic Plan Annual report and other documents include operating plans and organisational achievements / impact Methodology and guidelines for monitoring progress and impact, including any monitoring and evaluation manual/guidelines, responsibilities and data sources; Evidence of any action taken in response to identification of poor performance on existing activities.
-Safeguarding Systems & Processes Safeguarding / child protection policy (including image policy) Whistleblowing policy Serious incident policy Training and reporting procedures for the above Details of safeguarding / serious incidents in the last 2 years Summary of internal & external audit reports and findings for the last 2 0 y 3 t 6 11 3 G F 1 0 0 0 3 3 0 3 years
+Safeguarding Safeguarding / child protection policy (including image policy) Whistleblowing policy Serious incident policy Training and reporting procedures for the above Details of safeguarding / serious incidents in the last 2 years Systems & Processes Summary of internal & external audit reports and findings for the last 2 years

-ANNEX 7 COMMUNICATIONS GUIDELINES
+ANNEX 7: COMMUNICATIONS GUIDELINES